 In the history of Southern University Football, only two coaches have conquered such feats as winning the SWAC West Title, SWAC Championship and being named SWAC Coach of the Year in their first full season as head coach.
 Current Head Football Coach Dawson Odums holds that unique distinction as he looks to take the program to even higher heights as he embarks on his fourth season at Southern University here on the bluffs of the Mississippi River in 2015.

 The Jaguar Nation witnessed its largest win total since the 2003 season and rejuvenated a national fan base that finished the season No. 1 in HBCU and in the Top 10 of FCS in attendances.

-With over 16 years of coaching experience under his belt, Coach Odums lacks no motivation for the 2014 season as he looks to continue the winning ways Southern accumulated in his 2nd season by instilling the core values of a Jaguar (Commitment, Discipline, Effort, Toughness & Pride) on a daily basis in all faucets of the program.
+With over 16 years of coaching experience under his belt, Coach Odums lacks no motivation for the 2014 season as he looks to continue the winning ways Southern accumulated in his 2nd season by instilling the core values of a Jaguar (Commitment, Discipline, Effort, Toughness & Pride) on a daily basis in all facets of the program.